openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # Introduction {#Introduction}

-This specification defines additional JWT claims about the natural person.
-The attachments defined MAY be used in various contexts.
+This specification defines attachment element as additional JWT claim about the natural person that MAY be used in various contexts.

 # Scope

-This specification only defines attachments to be maintained in the IANA "JSON Web Token Claims Registry" established by [@!RFC7519].
-These evidences and attachments SHOULD be used in any context that needs to describe these characteristics of the end-user in a JWT as per [@RFC7519].
+This specification defines how embedded and external attachments can be used.

 ## verification Element {#verification}